flybrotherlixiang/FBPCHSniffer/README.md

 # FBPCHSniffer
-An command line tool to find abused `.pch` dependency in iOS project
+A command line tool to find abused `.pch` dependency in iOS project

 ## Installation